boolean-uk/student-submission-workflow/README.md

 2. [Clone the fork](#clone-the-fork)
 3. [Work on the project in VS Code](#work-on-the-project-in-vs-code)
 4. [Push your changes](#push-your-changes)

-For **challenge exercises**, once your exercise is complete, you must also perform an additional step:

 5. [Create pull request](#create-pull-request)

 When given an exercise of either type, you will be provided with a link to a GitHub repository that contains the exercise instructions and any template code.